At the crossroad of cuneiform and NLP : challenges for fine-grained part-of-speech tagging

 Conference

-The 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (Turin, Italy)
+2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024) (Turin, Italy)

 Download